IliesM/CarGarage/README.md

-# CarGarage
+# Car Garage

 Contributor: Mulot Iliès

 ## App Context

-The goal is to reproduce a simple car garage behavior :
+The goal is to reproduce a small/simple car garage behavior :

 **Customer**
 * Be able to register/sign in to the site.